 A credit limit, also known as a credit access line or credit line, is the maximum amount of dollars you can spend on your credit card before having to pay off some of the balance.
 Depending on the credit card and how financially stable you are, credit limits can range from a few hundred dollars to tens of thousands of dollars.

-Being smart about how you use your credit card — and paying your bill on time and in full each month — can help increase your credit limit and may improve your credit score.
+Being smart about how you use your credit card — and paying your bill on time and in full each billing cycle — can help increase your credit limit and may improve your credit score.
 However, on the other hand, a higher credit limit can lead to overspending.

 It's important to keep in mind the following considerations when it comes to how your credit limit affects your credit score, how to ask for an increase and questions to ask yourself before doing so.

-Am I eligible for a credit limit increase?
+How to be eligible for a credit limit increase

 There are a few key factors your credit card company will look at when considering your eligibility for a credit limit increase.
 They will want to know if:

 - You make more than the minimum monthly payments or pay off your balance in full